TranslationalML/pacsifier/README.md

 - PatientBirthDate : Similarily to the Study Date
 - SeriesInstanceUID : The Series Instance UID
 - ImageType : The image type as stored in the pacs server.
 (Note : using this filter significantly slows down the querying process.
 Use it only if absolutely necessary.)

+Notes :
+- The query file could include one or many of the columns mentioned above.
+- If a line in a csv file contains an empty string on a particular columns, then, the query will not include the attribute corresponding to the column in question.
+- The querying does not accept * value on any attribute.

+### Example :

+#### Exmample 1 :

+StudyDate,PatientID
+20150512,123421
+,45322
+20180102,

+A csv file like the one written above will retrieve:
+- Images correspoding to study done on 12/05/2015 and for patient with patientID 123421.
+- Images of patient with patient ID 45322.
+- Images of studies done the the 02/01/2018.

+#### Exmample 2 :

+StudyDate,patientID
+20150512,123421

+The query for the csv file described above will fail since the column name patientID does not correspond to any allowed column mentioned above.

+#### Exmample 3 :

+StudyDate,PatientID
+20150512,*

+The query for this csv file will fail because querying with values * is not allowed.